 Twenty-first-century tweeds are as easy to wear in Farringdon as they are in the New Forest.
 Where once you’d see lots of checked and overcheck tweeds in rich colours, now you’ll see minimalist twill, herringbone and Donegal weaves.
 They often have a textured or flecked appearance rather than a distinctive pattern.

 Because of its rich texture, people often think of tweed as being rough, but a lot of work has gone into making the cloth more wearable today.
 It’s often woven with finer threads and blended with other materials to make it lighter.
 You’ll also find it used on half-lined and unlined jackets to allow airflow and help to keep the weight down.

 Tweed can be expensive because it’s a high-quality, pure wool cloth that’s considered a classic.
 Luckily if you want to spend a little less, you can now buy blended materials that are much friendlier on the wallet.

 Yes – because it’s now much more lightweight and breathable.
 Our tweed suits are popular all year round and we’ve seen lots of guys wear them for warm-weather weddings.
 Go for an unstructured version (minimal lining, soft shoulders) in a summer-ready hue.

 On the flip side, heavier-weight tweeds with high wool content are great for winter.
 Pick a thick Donegal tweed or a chunky herringbone weave and you’ll be promised a seriously warm layer.

-For a modern take on classic tweed, try wearing a two- or three-piece suit with a patterned shirt or a more casual denim one worn open-necked.
-Choose a pocket square in colours like teal, burgundy or rust with a geometric pattern to contrast with your textured tweed.
+For a modern take on classic tweed, wear yours with a casual shirt worn open-necked or mix it up with knitwear and a contrasting pair of trousers.
+For something smarter, try wearing it as a two- or three-piece suit with a patterned shirt and a geometric-patterned pocket square in colours like teal, burgundy or rust to contrast with your textured tweed.